HajiEida/FitnessTracker-OOP/README.md

 ## Credits

-SETGRAPH Fitness Tracker was developed by [Your Name].
+SETGRAPH Fitness Tracker was developed by 2 students 23 batch of NUCES PWR.
+Rayan Hussain and Ismail Mohmand.

 ## License